Early and Extended Helium Reionization Over More Than 600 Million Years of Cosmic Time: Comparing He 2 Absorption with the Coeval H 1 Ly Forest

-The Keck/HIRES spectra of SDSS~J1711$+$6052 and SDSS~J2346$-$0016 extend this comparison to $z>3.1$ (Fig.~\ref{fig:h1he2spc2}).
-The sightline to SDSS~J1711$+$6052 shows large-scale ($\ga 20$ proper Mpc) low-level \ion{He}{2} transmission that we have verified with pulse height statistics (Fig.~\ref{fig:j1711pha}).
-The two redshift windows $3.110<z<3.246$ and $3.340<z<3.440$ show positive flux at $\simeq 13\sigma$ significance.
-This is in sharp contrast with the SDSS~J2346$-$0016 sightline that remains highly saturated ($\tau_\mathrm{eff,HeII}\simeq 5$) at all levels of \ion{H}{1} absorption.
-In comparison, the same redshift ranges toward SDSS~J2346$-$0016 show positive flux only at the $3.2\sigma$ level, yielding significantly higher but finite \ion{He}{2} effective optical depths ($\tau_\mathrm{eff,HeII}=5.06^{+0.34}_{-0.26}$ and $\tau_\mathrm{eff,HeII}=4.96^{+0.35}_{-0.27}$).
+The Keck/HIRES spectra of SDSS~J1711$+$6052 and SDSS~J2346$-$0016 extend this comparison to $z\simeq 3.4$ (Fig.~\ref{fig:h1he2spc2}).
+The sightline to SDSS~J1711$+$6052 shows some low-level \ion{He}{2} transmission in \ion{H}{1} transmission regions, although the quality of the \ion{He}{2} spectrum is poor.
+At $3.34<z<3.38$ and $3.38<z<3.42$ we measure \ion{He}{2} effective optical depths $\tau_\mathrm{eff,HeII}=5.17^{+0.90+0.30}_{-0.49-0.04}$ and $\tau_\mathrm{eff,HeII}=4.55^{+0.44+0.07}_{-0.31-0.03}$, respectively.
+Both measurements are rather unlikely to result from a Poisson background fluctuation ($P=0.043$ and $0.001$, respectively).
+This is in sharp contrast with the SDSS~J2346$-$0016 sightline that remains highly saturated at all levels of \ion{H}{1} absorption (formally negative flux over the same redshift ranges, $1\sigma$ sensitivity limit $\tau_\mathrm{eff,HeII}>5.6$).
 The somewhat stronger \ion{H}{1} forest absorption toward SDSS~J2346$-$0016 can only partly account for the difference.
-Qualitatively, our limited sample of two $z>3.1$ sightlines with high-quality \ion{He}{2} and \ion{H}{1} spectra indicates that the patchiness in \ion{He}{2} absorption persists at $z>3.1$, albeit at a lower level of transmission due to the higher density of the IGM.
+Qualitatively, our limited sample of two $z>3.3$ sightlines with high-quality \ion{He}{2} and \ion{H}{1} spectra indicates that the patchiness in \ion{He}{2} absorption persists up to $z\simeq 3.4$, albeit at a lower level of transmission due to the higher density of the IGM.